vitalab/vitalab.github.io/deep-learning/_posts/2018-08-03-ManifoldMining.md

 #### Selection of training samples

- * Positive samples are defined as the set of k-nearest-neighbours in the euclidean sense subtracted by the set of k-nearest-neighbours on the manifold of the anchor point $$\mathbf{x}^r$$ in the given representation space (i.e. $$\mathbf{y}^r = g(\mathbf{x}^r)$$ where $$g$$ denotes the feature transform):
+ * Positive samples are defined as the set of k-nearest-neighbours in the Euclidean sense subtracted by the set of k-nearest-neighbours on the manifold of the anchor point $$\mathbf{x}^r$$ in the given representation space (i.e. $$\mathbf{y}^r = g(\mathbf{x}^r)$$ where $$g$$ denotes the feature transform):